devManWeb/javascript-snippets/README.md

 - Simple-clock: a simple analogic clock in a HTML canvas.

+- Tree-generator: generate a simplified drawing of a tree.

 - Trigonom: to view trigonometric functions in a HTML canvas.